London's "porn king" stars on the big screen at Berlin festival

 "It's about his life," the filmmaker said of Raymond, who died in 2008 aged 82.

-"His career lasted 50 years and we could have told lots of different stories about his life, but I think our film is organized around the three women closest to him."
+"His career lasted 50 years and we could have told lots of different stories about his life, but I think our film is organised around the three women closest to him."

 These were his wife Jean, played by Anna Friel, his lover Fiona Richmond (Tamsin Egerton) and daughter Debbie (Imogen Poots).